Does SATOR Square

 In this inscription, we discover that the divine labourer sowing the word of life in the world is Christ himself.
 This inscription also reveals, through its different levels of reading, that SATOR is linked with PATER and even with ASTRO, that Christ is also one with the Father and the Holy Spirit, that our Triune God is three in one.

-Finally, one thing leads to another and this inscription gives us advice on, among other things, proclaiming the truth, the good news of salvation, as well as prayer and adoration (7).
+Finally, one thing leads to another and this inscription also gives us advice on proclaiming the truth, the good news of salvation, and on prayer and adoration (7).

 2) Content of the Bible, especially the New Testament :